Baltimore Watercolor Society

 What substrates are permitted?

 Collage elements are permitted, provided they are created by the artist and conform to the watermedia and substrate requirements above.

 What about the framing?

 Framing must be of PROFESSIONAL quality.
 Frames must be in excellent condition (no scratches or damaged corners).
 Fresh mats and backing materials must be archival, acid-free.
 You may single or double mat.
 The outer mat must be a light neutral (white, cream or gray).
 The inner mat may be colored or the same as the outer one.
 The mats must be well-cut without wavy incisions or over-cut corners.
 You may “float” the painting, but it should not touch the glass.
 (Paintings that are pressed against the glass can be damaged by that pressure.)
+Be certain to secure you painting firmly.
+Poorly secured paintings can slip inside the frame during handling or hanging.
 ALL FRAMING MATERIALS MUST BE FREE OF DIRT AND DEBRIS.
 Paintings must be ready to hang with wire and secure hangers.
 Your exhibition label must be taped to the back.
 You may also have your own label with contact information on the back.